TosbackCgusBridge-Bot/CGUs-versions/Nfl/Privacy Policy.md

 **3\.
 Sharing of Information**

+Limited members of the NFL Fan Marketing and IT departments, as well as the third party vendor that processes fan data on behalf of the NFL may access and otherwise process personal information in connection with their job responsibilities or contractual obligations.

 We are committed to maintaining your trust, and we want you to understand when and with whom we may share the information we collect.
-At times, as described below, we may share your personal information with others for various purposes:
+At times, as described below, we may share your personal information with others for the purposes described above:

-*   **Service Providers**: We may share your information with service providers that perform certain functions or services on our behalf (such as to host the Services, fulfill orders, provide products and services, manage databases. perform analyses, process credit card payments, provide customer service, or send communications for us).
+*   **Service Providers**: We may share your information with service providers that perform certain functions or services on our behalf (such as to host the Services, fulfill orders, provide products and services, manage databases, perform analyses, process credit card payments, provide customer service, or send communications for us).
+We may share information with third-parties, such as social networking platforms, so that they may send tailored communications on our behalf via their platforms.
 These companies are authorized to use your personal information only as necessary to provide these services to us.
 *   **Subsidiaries and Affiliates**: We may share your information with all members of the NFL Family, including, without limitation, our subsidiaries and affiliates (e.g., NFL Properties LLC, NFL International LLC, NFL Enterprises LLC, NFL Ventures, L.P., and NFL Ventures, Inc.).

-*   **Member Clubs**: We may share your information with Member Clubs, each of whom has its own privacy policy, which is available on the Member Club's respective website.
+*   **Member Clubs**: We may share your information with Member Clubs where you have indicated a preference, each of whom has its own privacy policy, which is available on the Member Club's respective website.
 *   **Select Business Partners**: With your prior permission, we may share your information with select business partners so that they can provide you with special offers, promotional materials, and other materials that may be of interest to you.
 For example, you may be presented with an opportunity to have certain information shared with our third party business partners when you enter a contest or sweepstakes or elect to receive marketing offers or other information.
 If you do not elect to have your information shared, it will not be shared with such third parties.
 We take measures to help ensure that our partners protect the confidentiality, integrity, and security of any information we share with them.
 However, we are not responsible for the privacy practices of our business partners, which may use your information for their own purposes.
 *   **Contests and Sweepstakes**: In some cases, a third party may operate or host a contest or sweepstakes on the Services, and collect your information.
 In those cases, we urge you to review the third party's privacy policy for that contest or sweepstakes before participating.
 We take measures to help ensure that our partners protect the confidentiality, integrity, and security of any information we share with them.
 However, we are not responsible for the privacy practices of our business partners, which may use your information for their own purposes.
 Please read their respective privacy policies for more information.
 *   **Third-Party Ad Serving and Audience and Traffic Measurement Services**: We may use third-parties to serve advertisements on the Services.
 These third parties may set their own cookies or similar web technologies to collect information about users' online activities over time and across different websites.
 To manage your preferences you may opt out here http://preferences-mgr.truste.com/.
 The Services may feature Nielsen proprietary measurement software, which will allow users to contribute to market research, such as Nielsen TV Ratings.
 Nielsen believes that you should have a choice about whether to contribute to our research and insights.
 To opt out of Nielsen measurement, you need only to activate the "Limit Ad Tracking" (for iOS devices) or "Opt out of Ads Personalization" (for Android devices) option in your devices settings.
 For web, please visit: http://www.nielsen.com/digitalprivacy to learn more about the Nielsen digital measurement products and your choices in regard to them.
 *   **Business Transfer**: If we sell all or part of our business, or make a sale or transfer of assets, or are otherwise involved in a merger or business transfer, or in the unlikely event of bankruptcy, a business reorganization, or similar event, we may transfer your information as part of such transaction.
 *   **Administrative or Legal Process**: We may disclose your information to third parties in order to protect the legal rights, safety, and security of the NFL, our corporate affiliates, subsidiaries, business partners, and the users of our Services. enforce our Terms of Use. respond to and resolve claims or complaints. prevent fraud or for risk management purposes. and comply with or respond to law enforcement or legal process or a request for cooperation by a government or other entity, whether or not legally required.
 *   **Interactive Features**: We may share information with third parties when you post information to a user profile or a public area of the Services, such as a chat room, forum, blog, or other community tool.
 If you post to these interactive features, it will be publicly available and you may receive unsolicited messages from other parties.
 We cannot ensure that parties who have access to such information will respect your privacy.
 Please exercise caution when using these features.
 *   **Other Parties With Your Consent**: We may share information with third parties when you consent to such sharing.
 For example, if you win a contest or sweepstakes, we may ask your permission to publicly post certain information on the Services identifying you as the winner.
 *   **Aggregate Information**: We may share aggregate information, such as demographics and usage statistics, with advertisers, sponsors or other organizations.
 *   **Geolocation Information**: We may share your geolocation information with service providers that perform certain functions or services on our behalf.
 These companies are authorized to use precise geolocation information only as necessary to provide these services to us.
 We also may share your geolocation information with third parties so that they may provide you with geographically relevant advertising.
 If you wish to stop the further collection of your geolocation information, whether collected through location services, Bluetooth, or microphone access technology, please opt-out using your device settings.

 **4\.
 Cookies and Similar Technologies**

-*   The Services use technologies such as cookies, beacons, tags and scripts.
+The Services use technologies such as cookies, beacons, tags and scripts.
 These technologies are used for a variety of purposes, such as analyzing trends, administering the Services, analyzing how users interact with the Services, and gathering demographic information.
 By using the Services, you consent to our use of cookies and similar technologies.

-*   Users can control the use of cookies at the individual browser level.
+Users can control the use of cookies at the individual browser level.
 If you reject cookies, you may still use our Services, but your ability to use certain features may be limited.

-*   The Services may use Local Storage Objects (LSOs) to collect and store information.
+The Services may use Local Storage Objects (LSOs) to collect and store information.
 Various browsers may offer their own management tools for removing HTML5 LSOs.
-To manage Flash LSOs please click here: https://helpx.adobe.com/flash-player/kb/disable-local-shared-objects-flash.html
+To manage Flash LSOs please click here: https://helpx.adobe.com/flash-player/kb/disable-local-shared-objects-flash.html.

-*   We may use mobile analytics software to allow us to better understand the functionality of our Services.
+We may use mobile analytics software to allow us to better understand the functionality of our Services.
 This software may record information such as how often you use an application, the events that occur within the application, aggregated usage, performance data, and where an application was downloaded from.

-*   We participate in the Adobe Marketing Cloud Device Co-op to better understand how you use our website and apps across the various devices you use, and to deliver tailored promotions.
+We participate in the Adobe Marketing Cloud Device Co-op to better understand how you use our website and apps across the various devices you use, and to deliver tailored promotions.
 Learn more (https://cross-device-privacy.adobe.com) about how Adobe does this.

 **5\.
 Advertising**